Rugby autumn internationals 2018 live on TV: full fixture list and channel coverage guide

 Saturday 10th November 2018

-Italy v Georgia kick-off at 2pm live on Premier Sports (tbc) from Stadio Artemio Franchi, Florence
+Italy v Georgia kick-off at 2pm (not live on TV) from Stadio Artemio Franchi, Florence

-Scotland v Fiji kick-off at 2.30pm live on BBC1 from Murrayfield, Edinburgh
+Scotland v Fiji kick-off at 2.30pm live on BBC1 and BT Sport from Murrayfield, Edinburgh

 England v New Zealand kick-off at 3pm live on Sky Sports Main Event / Sky Sports Action & NOW TV from Twickenham, London